resources background

 Top 20 Countries - Full Period

-The country landscape in May 2026 was shaped by broad-based growth across virtually the entire Top-20 — a stark contrast to April's US-dominated pattern.
-Iceland's rebound, Japan's breakout, and Lithuania's steady climb added geographic texture to the overall +4.7% expansion of Top-20 country volume, while Sweden's pullback from its April peak confirmed that last month's debut at #4 was at least partially campaign-driven.
+The country picture in May was broad-based growth across nearly the whole Top-20, a contrast with April's US-dominated month.
+Iceland's rebound, Japan's jump, and Lithuania's steady climb added range to the overall +4.7% expansion of Top-20 country volume, while Sweden's pullback from its April peak confirmed that the debut at #4 was at least partly campaign-driven.

 Comparison with April 2026